top of page

 We are aiming to recruit 330 children and young people and their families to take part in the INTERACT study.
 The study is looking at an intervention to support communication skills in children and young people with profound and multiple learning disabilities (PMLD).

 Only children and young people whose educational setting is part of the study can take part.
-If you have received an information pack from your child’s educational setting directing you to this website, this means that they have agreed to take part.
-If you have learnt about this study from elsewhere, please ensure your child’s setting has agreed to take part before proceeding.
+If you have received an information pack from your child/young person’s educational setting directing you to this website, this means that they have agreed to take part.
+If you have learnt about this study from elsewhere, please ensure your child/young person’s setting has agreed to take part before proceeding.
 If you are unsure, you can contact us at ytu-interact@york.ac.uk.

 What is the purpose of the study and why is it important?

-Will my child receive the Intensive Interaction intervention?
+Will my child/young person receive the Intensive Interaction intervention?

-To find out how well Intensive Interaction works, half of the educational settings taking part in this study will receive training and ongoing support to use Intensive Interaction and the other half will not.
+To find out how well Intensive Interaction works, half of the educational settings taking part in this study will receive training and ongoing support to use Intensive Interaction and the other half will be offered the training at the end of the study.
 This is decided randomly using a computer.
-If your child’s setting is chosen at random to use Intensive Interaction and, if you agree to take part, your child will receive the Intensive Interaction intervention.
-Your child will continue to receive all other treatment or support as usual regardless of whether their setting is chosen to use Intensive Interaction.
+If your child/young person’s setting is chosen at random to use Intensive Interaction and, if you agree to take part, your child/young person will receive the Intensive Interaction intervention (more information below).
+Your child/young person will continue to receive all other treatment or support as usual regardless of the group their setting is allocated to.

-What will taking part involve for my child?
+What will taking part involve for my child/young person?

-• We will ask your child’s main teacher to complete a questionnaire about your child.
+• We will ask your child/young person’s main teacher to complete a questionnaire about your child/young person during three timepoints.

-• This is to provide ratings of your child’s cognitive development, communication and social interaction, environmental interaction, and behaviour, and to report whether changes have been made to your child's education plan.
+• This is to provide ratings of your child/young person’s cognitive development, communication and social interaction, environmental interaction, quality of life, and behaviour, and to report whether changes have been made to your child/young person's education, health and care plan.
+We will also ask about how your child/young person receives nutrition, support and intervention your child/young person receives, any sight or hearing impairments, and other conditions they may have, such as epilepsy and autism.

-• If your child’s educational setting is chosen at random to use Intensive Interaction, a trained member of staff (e.g. teacher, TA, SENCO) will deliver the intervention to your child for a minimum of 18 weeks.
+• If your child/young person’s educational setting is chosen at random to use Intensive Interaction, a trained member of staff (e.g. teacher, TA, SENCO) will deliver the intervention to your child/young person during January-May.

-• Intensive Interaction will be embedded into daily activities and each session will likely to be around 5-15 minutes, depending on your child’s needs.
+• Intensive Interaction will be embedded into daily activities and each session will likely to be around 5-15 minutes, depending on your child/young person’s needs.

-• We will ask settings to complete a diary to record the number and duration of sessions delivered.
+• We will ask settings to complete a diary/session record log to record the number and duration of sessions delivered, the techniques used and how your child/young person responded.

 What will taking part involve for me?

-• We will ask you to complete questionnaires.
-You will be able to choose whether you complete these online (on your computer or smart phone) or via a phone or video call with a research assistant
+• We will ask you to complete questionnaires during three timepoints.
+You will be able to choose whether you complete these online (on your computer, tablet or smart phone) or via a phone or video call with a research assistant.

-o Ratings of your child’s quality of life, mood, interest and pleasure
+• Ratings of your child/young person’s quality of life, mood, interest and pleasure.

-• If your child’s educational setting is chosen at random to use Intensive Interaction, you will be invited to attend 2 half-day training sessions to learn how to use Intensive Interaction at home.
+• If your child/young person’s educational setting is chosen at random to use Intensive Interaction, you will be invited to complete online training to learn how to use Intensive Interaction at home.
+If you choose to complete Intensive Interaction training:

-• The Speech and Language Therapist will provide support weekly for the first 4 weeks and then monthly thereafter.
-This ongoing support will be delivered flexibly, online, face to face, or hybrid, according to need and is designed to build confidence and skill in using Intensive Interaction.
+• A Speech and Language Therapist (who is also supporting your child/young person’s setting) will provide support weekly for the first 4 weeks and then monthly.
+This ongoing support will be via video call, phone or email according to need and is designed to build confidence and skill in using Intensive Interaction.

-• We will ask you to embed Intensive Interaction into your daily activities at home (for 18 weeks) with each session lasting around 5-15 minutes, depending on your child’s needs.
+• You will be asked to embed Intensive Interaction into your daily activities at home (during January-May) with each session lasting around 5-15 minutes, depending on your child/young person’s needs.

 • We will also ask whether the research team can contact you in the future to follow-up this research or to let you know about any other new research studies.
 Agreeing to this is completely optional.
 If you agree to this, your contact information will be kept on a secure database when the study has finished.